nsdcrew/SilanisLottery/README.md

 file --> import --> existing project into workspace --> select "SilanisLottery-master" --> finish
-To make it working you have to install the silanislottery database on a mysql serveur local first. you can also change database confirguration throw the persistance.xml file
+To make it working you have to install the silanislottery database on a mysql serveur local first. you can also change database confirguration throw the persistance.xml file Once you made it, you should be able to make the app working well with on a local tomcat server.

 HOW TO EXECUTE JUNIT TEST WITH ECLIPSE: select /src/test/java package --> right click --> run as --> JUNIT test